Looking for the latest YouTube phenomenon? Look no further than video essays!

-Grace Lee of the channel What’s So Great About That? distinguishes herself and stands out from the crowd with the use of beautiful animation to connect scene clips and illustrate ideas.
-That’s not to diminish the examination of filmmaker David Lynch’s use of language and the written work.
-Grace uses precise examples to offer a potential explanation of the paradox of Lynch, who resists using explicit words to explain his work, yet relies so heavily on words within it.
+Grace Lee of the channel What’s So Great About That? distinguishes herself and stands out from the crowd with the use of beautiful animation to connect clips and illustrate ideas, in this examination of filmmaker David Lynch’s use of language.
+Grace uses precise examples to offer a potential explanation of the paradox of Lynch, who resists using words to explicitly explain his work, but relies so heavily on words within it.
 It’s a really interesting take.

 Colour In Storytelling | Channel Criswell

-Toronto-based Lewis Bond demonstrates his skills for dissecting film with this video on how colour is used on screen.
+Toronto-based Lewis Bond demonstrates his skill for dissecting film with this video on how colour is used on screen.
 Starting with the psychological and cultural explanations of different colours, Lewis goes on to dive into how films build their own colour vocabularies.
-Using examples of colour-focused directors, such as Wes Anderson, he examines the power of colour to influence and enhance the viewer’s experience.
+Using examples of colour-focused directors such as Wes Anderson, he examines the power of colour to influence and enhance the viewer’s experience.

-For those who aren’t film students, the use of colour in film might not be something given much thought, but we promise that’ll all change after watching this video.
+If you’re not a film student, the use of colour in film might not be something you’ve ever given much thought to, but we promise that’ll all change after watching this video.

 Scott Pilgrim and the Infinite Sadness [Video Essay] | Trash Theory

 This video by Trash Theory starts as an interesting look at the connection between films and musical albums.
-Citing the often-held fan theory that Pink Floyd’s The Dark Side of the Moon matches up with The Wizard of Oz, he looks to see if Scott Pilgrim Vs. The World matches up with The Smashing Pumpkin’s Mellon Collie and the Infinite Sadness in the same way.
-However, the video reveals that it’s really about how fans interpret meaning that wasn’t intended in the original work and how that influences our perception of art.
+Citing the often-held fan theory that Pink Floyd’s The Dark Side of the Moon matches up with The Wizard of Oz, it looks to see if Scott Pilgrim Vs. The World matches up with The Smashing Pumpkins’ Mellon Collie and the Infinite Sadness in the same way.
+However, it soon moves on to discuss fans inferring meaning that wasn’t intended in the original work, and how that can influences the perception of art.